Enhancing disorder-free localization through dynamically emergent local symmetries: Experimental proposal

-As shown in Fig.~\ref{fig:RydbergScheme}(c), the drive~$\Omega$ couples between $\hat{W}_j$ sectors, which are separated in energy by~$\mathcal{O}(V,\gamma)$.
+As shown in Fig.~\ref{fig:RydbergScheme}(c), the drive~$\Omega$ couples between $\hat{W}_j$ sectors that are separated in energy by~$\mathcal{O}(V,\gamma)$.
 Hence, dispersive energy shifts~$\propto \hat{n}_j$ and~$\propto \hat{\tau}^x_{j,j+1}$ arise in second-order perturbation theory with strengths~$\mathcal{O}(\Omega^2 V^{-1},\Omega^2\gamma^{-1})$.
 Moreover, the desired three-body coupling terms only appear in third-order processes and thus their coupling strength is of order~$\mathcal{O}(\Omega^3 V^{-2},\Omega^3\gamma^{-2},\Omega^3V^{-1}\gamma^{-1})$.
 Additionally, error terms of the same order as the gauge-invariant three-body couplings are induced leading to ergodic behavior for long times since the emergent local symmetry is violated.
-However, as we have discovered in Secs.~\ref{sec:quench} and~\ref{sec:QZE}, the presence of strong LPG protection terms not only stabilizes but also enhances disorder-free localization.
+Because the gauge-symmetry breaking terms are nonresonant processes, we expect the amplitudes of the error terms to be much smaller than the gauge-invariant effective couplings.
+Moreover, as we have discovered in Secs.~\ref{sec:quench} and~\ref{sec:QZE}, the presence of strong LPG protection terms not only stabilizes but also enhances disorder-free localization.
 This enhancement makes it possible to observe this phenomenon on experimentally relevant timescales.

-In the following, we want to consider a regime of equal drive and equal detuning on all matter and link sites, i.e., in particular $V/\gamma = -h/\gamma = 2/3$ and $\mu/\gamma = -1$.
+In the following, we want to consider a regime of equal drive and equal detuning on all matter and link sites, i.e., in particular $V/\gamma$, $\mu/\gamma = -1$ and~$h=0$.
 We emphasize that this regime is appealing for experimental purposes since, e.g., in Rydberg atom arrays only a single driving laser with fixed detuning and strength for all qubits is required.
 Figure~\ref{fig:RydbergScheme}(b) shows a possible arrangement of Rydberg atoms in real-space.
-Here, we neglect long-range interactions beyond the ones in Hamiltonian~(\ref{eq:micH}) since the interactions decay as~$r^{-6}$ between two Rydberg atoms.
+Here, we neglect long-range interactions beyond the ones in Hamiltonian~\eqref{eq:micH} since the interactions decay as~$r^{-6}$ between two Rydberg atoms.